 JENNIFER KARADY: SOLDIERS STORIES FROM IRAQ AND AFGHANISTAN

-The careful process of making each photograph takes at least a month and involves several extensive interviews (recorded), collaborative conceptualization, location scouting, producing a sketch, discussion/approval from veteran, propping, makeup, costuming, rehearsal of physical action, training local assistants, set construction, casting extras, artificial lighting and the photo shoot.
+The careful process of making each photograph takes at least 6 weeks and involves several extensive interviews (recorded), collaborative conceptualization, location scouting, producing a sketch, discussion/approval from veteran, propping, makeup, costuming, rehearsal of physical action, training local assistants, set construction, casting extras, artificial lighting and the photo shoot.
 The process of making the photograph culminates in a highly choreographed installation/event.
 There is no digital manipulation whatsoever in order to ensure the truthfulness of the staged moment and the authenticity of the veteran subject's participation.

 Each large-scale color photograph is accompanied by a recounting of the veteran’s story in his/her own words.
-So far, Karady has produced twenty photographs in the series with veterans in New Hampshire, upstate New York, New York City, Nebraska, Michigan, California, Florida and Virginia and she hopes in the end to complete a series of twenty-five photographs.
+So far, Karady has produced twenty-one photographs in the series with veterans in New Hampshire, upstate New York, New York City, Nebraska, Michigan, California, Florida and Virginia and she hopes in the end to complete a series of twenty-five photographs.

 Working more like a painter than a photographer, Karady's work differs from other staged narrative photographers in that she works with real people to dramatize their stories through both literal depiction and metaphorical and allegorical means.